NordicESMhub/GEO4962/_episodes/03-simple_case.md

 teaching: 30
 exercises: 60
 questions:
-- "How to setup CESM on Abel?"
+- "How to setup CESM on Saga?"
 - "How to run a CESM case?"
 - "How to monitor my CESM case?"
 - "What does CESM produce?"
 - "What is netCDF data format?"
 - "How to quickly inspect and visualize netCDF data files?"
 objectives:
-- "Learn to setup CESM on Abel"
+- "Learn to setup CESM on Saga"
-- "Learn to run and monitor a simple cesm case on Abel"
+- "Learn to run and monitor a simple cesm case on Saga"
 - "Learn about netCDF data format"
 - "Learn to inspect a netCDF file"
 - "Learn to quickly visualize a netCDF file"
 keypoints:
 - "CESM"
 - "High-Performance Computing"
-- "Abel"
+- "Saga"
 - "SLURM"
 - "netCDF"
 - "ncdump"